2025 World Figure Skating Championships: Women's singles

-Unlike the men's event, there was no clear front-runner in the lead up to the women's event.
+Unlike the men's event, there was no clear front-runner in the leadup to the women's event.
 Three-time World Champion Kaori Sakamoto of Japan had struggled throughout the season, finishing third at the Grand Prix Final and second at the 2025 Asian Winter Games.
 Sakamoto admitted that she did not feel fully ready for the World Championships due to an adjustment in program difficulty, and questioned whether her stamina was ready for the demands of her free skate program this season.
 Sakamoto also faced pressure in Japan to maintain her high standards, with five out of the six skaters qualifying for the Grand Prix Final having come from Japan.

 Reigning World silver medalist Isabeau Levito of the United States had missed out on most of the season due to a foot injury that had prevented her from skating for three months.
-At the Olympic test event in Milan, she acknowledged she was still not completely fit, and there were concerns as to how she would do at the World Championships.
+At the Road to 26 Trophy, an Olympic test event in Milan in February, she acknowledged she was still not completely fit, and there were concerns as to how she would do at the World Championships.
 Amber Glenn, also of the United States, was undefeated in competition this season, having won the 2024 Grand Prix de France and the 2024 Cup of China, as well as the Grand Prix Final.

-Reigning World bronze medalist Kim Chae-yeon of South Korea won the biggest title of her career at the 2025 Four Continents Championships with personal bests in the short program, free skate, and total score.
+Reigning World bronze medalist Kim Chae-yeon of South Korea had won the biggest title of her career at the 2025 Four Continents Championships with personal bests in the short program, free skate, and total score.
 Additionally, she had won the gold medal at the Asian Winter Games.
-Despite having lost the Grand Prix Final, she experienced consistency during the second half of the season and was favored to win a medal at the World Championships.
+Despite having lost the Grand Prix Final, she had performed consistently well during the second half of the season and was favored to win a medal at the World Championships.

 Alysa Liu of the United States, who won the bronze medal at the 2022 World Championships, had returned to competition this season after a two-year hiatus.
 She had finished in second place at the 2025 U.S. Championships and fourth at the Four Continents Championships.
 After the Four Continents Championships, she discussed the challenges and enjoyment of returning to competitive skating.
-"It’s been so hard this season," she stated.
+"It's been so hard this season," she stated.
 "I mean, of course, this was really hard to get through to, but it felt a lot lighter, and I could actually move through it with enjoyment."